 Zunli Lu, professor of Earth and environmental sciences, was among a team of scientists who published a study in Nature Geoscience exploring the cause of the Late Ordovician mass extinction.
 Their results were features in major publications including Phys.org, Cosmos Magazine, Earth.com and Nature World News.

 Earth and Environmental Sciences Professor Jeffrey Karson was quoted in a Space.com article investigating how satellites have revolutionized the study of volcanoes.

-Afton Kapuscinski, associate teaching professor of psychology and director of A&S’ Psychological Services Center, provided tips on how to productively express your anger in a Good Housekeeping article titled, “How to stop being angry at yourself and others.”
+Afton Kapuscinski, associate teaching professor of psychology and director of A&S’ Psychological Services Center, offered advice on how to have conflict-free holiday gatherings in a CNBC article.

 Physics professors Alison Patteson (left) and Jennifer Schwarz were guests on the WCNY program Cycle of Health, where they discussed how their research is helping in the fight to prevent future pandemics.